Build a birdhouse, it’s easy

 • If you lack a keyhole saw or appropriate-sized drill bit, you can start an entry hole with the largest bit you have and then enlarge it with a wood file.
 Finish by sanding the edges smooth.

-• Drill several 1/4-inch holes near the top of both side panels for cross ventilation.
+• Drill several quarter-inch (0.6 mm) holes near the top of both side panels for cross ventilation.

-• Drill several 1/4-inch drainage holes in the bottom to keep the house dry.
+• Drill several quarter-inch drainage holes in the bottom to keep the birdhouse dry.

 • Use screws instead of nails on the roof so the interior can be accessed easily for cleaning.
-Alternatively, on one side panel use hinges on one edge and a picture frame turn button or L-shaped nail on the other edge to keep it tightly closed.
+Alternatively, hinge a side panel or the back.
+An L-shaped nail will keep it tightly closed.

 Exterior